microclimate-devops/saveory.pantry.microservice/README.md

 These capabilities are provided through dependencies in the pom.xml file and Liberty features enabled in the server config file found in `src/main/liberty/config/server.xml`.

 ### Project contents
+The Pantry microservice API is implemented in the PantryAPI.java class.
+Backend processes are implemented in the PantryDatabase.java class.
+Objects mapped from the database are the Ingredient, MongoID and the Pantry.
+Finally, everything related to unit conversion and equivalences is managed in the Units.java class

 The microservice application has a health endpoint which is accessible at `<host>:<port>/Pantry/health`.
 The context root is set in the `src/main/webapp/WEB-INF/ibm-web-ext.xml` file.
 The ports are set in the pom.xml file and exposed to the CLI in the cli-config.yml file.

 The project contains Bluemix specific files that are used to deploy the application as part of a Bluemix DevOps flow.
 The `.bluemix` directory contains files used to define the Bluemix toolchain and pipeline for your application.
 The `manifest.yml` file specifies the name of your application in Bluemix, the timeout value during deployment and which services to bind to.